 9. Make your App Social

 One of the most effective ways to increase the visibility of your app can be through in-app advertising and social media channels.
 You can take advantage of contextual advertising on Toutiao and Weibo.
-Toutiao ads can be an effective way to drive individual traffic to your app while Weibo ads can be more effective for generating a lot of views.
+Toutiao ads can be an effective way to drive individual traffic to your app.
+And Weibo ads can be more effective for generating a lot of views.
 It is also beneficial to create a brand presence on WeChat and make use of video platforms such as Youku for video advertising.
 The most successful Chinese apps utilize some form of social sharing ability in their screen shots on app stores and app indexing to make their app searchable on the web.

 10. Test, analyze and test some more!

-As soon as you’re finished implementing and updating the above tips, it’s time to analyze the performance and test ways to further improve your app store optimization marketing strategy.
+As soon as you finished implementing and updating the above tips, it’s time to analyze the performance and test ways to further improve your app store optimization marketing strategy.
 Test different elements including keywords, screenshots and download rates based on different app stores.
 If you’re not experiencing the results you want, be willing to changes things up a bit because app store optimization is an on-going process.